-5. Discouraged Unemployed
+5 Discouraged unemployed

 This indicator measures the quantity of employment.
 In the context of a scarcity of well-paid jobs, a person would prefer to work but is discouraged and has given up hope of finding work, either from personal or others' experience.
-Hence, he or she does not "actively search" for employment and is normally counted as inactive.
-Most LFS already include a (set of) question(s)

-to identify these individuals; here we underscore here the importance of incorporating such questions in household questionnaires.
+Hence, he or she does not 'actively search' for employment and is normally counted as inactive.21 Most LFS already include a (set of) question(s) to identify these individuals; here we underscore here the importance of incorporating such questions in household questionnaires.

-The following question is taken from the Nicaragua EMNV survey 2001.
-It comes following a established a business or an enterprise?"

-"No" answer to the question "Have you made any effort within the past ... months to find work,
+The question in Table 7 is taken from the Nicaragua EMNV survey 2001.
+It comes following a 'No' answer to the question 'Have you made any effort within the past ... months to find work, established a business or an enterprise?'